In EYFS, reading is an important feature inside and outside the classroom. We have a range of ways in which we promote reading:

-- Children that are identified as needing extra support have daily extra reads with teaching assistants or other adults working in the class.
+- Children that are identified as needing extra support have daily 'keep up' sessions with teaching assistants or other adults working in the class.

 - A dialogue of communication with parents and carers is created with the class teacher in reading records to identify children’s next steps and track their progress.